redbadger/crux/docs/src/guide/elm_architecture.md

 User interface and effects are normally where testing gets very difficult.
 If the application logic can directly cause changes in the outside world (or input/output — I/O, in computer parlance), the only way to verify the logic completely is to look at the result of those changes.
 The results, however, are pixels on screen, elements in the DOM, packets going over the network and other complex, difficult to inspect and often short-lived things.
 The only viable strategy (in this direct scenario) to test them is to take the role of the particular device the app is working with, and pretending to be that device – a practice known as mocking (or stubbing, or faking, depending who you talk to).
 The APIs used to interact with these things are really complicated though, and even if you emulate them well, tests based on this approach won't be stable against changes in that API.
 When the API changes, your code _and_ your tests will both have to change, taking any confidence they gave you in the first place with them.
 What's more, they also differ across platforms.
 Now we have that problem twice or more times.

 The problem is in how apps are normally written (when written in a direct, imperative style).
 When it comes time to perform an effect, the most straightforward code just performs it straight away.
 The solution, as usual, is to add indirection.
-What Crux does (inspired by Elm, Haskell and others) is **separate the intent from the execution**.
+What Crux does (inspired by Elm, Haskell and others) is **separate the intent from the execution**, with a managed effects system.

 Crux's effect approach focuses on capturing the intent of the effect, not the specific implementation of executing it.
 The intent is captured as data to benefit from type checking and from all the tools the language already provides for working with data.
 The business logic can stay pure, but express all the behaviour: state changes and effects.
 The intent is also the thing that needs to be tested.
 We can reasonably afford to trust that the authors of a HTTP client library, for example, have tested it and it does what it promises to do — all we need to check is that we're sending the right requests[^testing].

 ## Executing the effects: the ~~runtime~~ Shell